Quadratic points on bielliptic modular curves: Results for

 It remains to consider the non-exceptional points, which are $\Q$-curves of degree $p$.
 Suppose first that $E$ does not have CM.
 Let first $n=62,69$ or $94$.
-By \Cref{prop:qcurves}, either $E$ corresponds to a rational point on $X_0(n)/w_p$ or is isogenous to a non-CM elliptic curve corresponding to a rational point on $X_0^+(pd^2)$.
+By \Cref{prop:qcurves}, either $E$ corresponds to a rational point on $X_0(n)/w_p$ or is isogenous to a non-CM elliptic curve corresponding to a rational point on $X_0^+(pm^2)$.
 The latter is impossible by \Cref{thm:momose}.
 For $n=92$, by \Cref{prop:qcurves2} we obtain that an elliptic curve isogenous to $E$ corresponds to a rational point on $X_0(92)/w_{23}$, $X_0^+(92)$ or $X_0^+(368)$, the last two again being impossible by \Cref{thm:momose}.
 By \cite{gonz-bielliptic}, $X_0(69)/w_{23}$ is the elliptic curve \lmfdbec{69}{a}{2}, $X_0(94)/w_{47}$ is the elliptic curve \lmfdbec{94}{a}{2} and $X_0(92)/w_{23}$ is the elliptic curve \lmfdbec{92}{b}{2}.
-The elliptic curve has $2$ rational points in the first two cases and $3$ rational points in the last case, which is in all cases the same as the number of rational cusps.
-On the other hand the curve $X:=X_0(62)/w_{31}$ is by \cite{gonz-bielliptic} the elliptic curve \lmfdbec{62}{a}{4}.
-It has $4$ rational points, 2 of which are cusps, while the remaining two correspond to elliptic curves with $j$-invariant 54000 and 0, which give one point each.
-Note that for elliptic curves with $j(E)=0$ only those with a $\Q(\sqrt{-3})$-rational 2-torsion point correspond to a quadratic point on $X_0(62)$, i.e the elliptic curves $y^2=x^3+d$ for which $d$ is a cube in $\Q(\sqrt{-3})$.
+In the first two cases the elliptic curve has $2$ rational points and in the final case it has $3$ rational points, which is in all cases the same as the number of rational cusps.
+On the other hand, the curve $X:=X_0(62)/w_{31}$ is by \cite{gonz-bielliptic} the elliptic curve \lmfdbec{62}{a}{4}.
+It has $4$ rational points, 2 of which are cusps, while the remaining two correspond to elliptic curves defined with $j$-invariant 54000 and 0, which give one point each.
+The pullbacks of both of these two non-cuspdial rational points on $X$, with respect to the quotient map $X_0(62)\rightarrow X$, are defined over $\Q(\sqrt{-3})$.
+Note that for elliptic curves with $j(E)=0$ only those with a $\Q(\sqrt{-3})$-rational 2-torsion point correspond to a quadratic point on $X_0(62)$, i.e. the elliptic curves $y^2=x^3+d$ for which $d$ is a cube in $\Q(\sqrt{-3})$.

 It remains to check the existence of quadratic CM points on all the $X_0(n)$.
-From \cite[Corollary 8.9. c)]{CGPS21} we conclude that $X_0(n)$ has no CM points for $n=94$.
-Using the methods of \cite{CGPS21}, we find that the only quadratic CM points for the values $n$ that we haven't already found are the ones with $j(E)=-3375$ or $j(E)=16581375$ over $K=\Q(\sqrt{-7})$ for $n=92$. \end{proof}
+From \cite[Corollary 8.9.c)]{CGPS21} we conclude that $X_0(n)$ has no CM points for $n=94$.
+Using data provided to us by the authors of \cite{CGPS21}, which can be obtained using \cite[Theorem 3.7]{CGPS21}, we find that the only quadratic CM points for the values $n$ that we haven't already found are the ones with $j(E)=-3375$ or $j(E)=16581375$ over $K=\Q(\sqrt{-7})$ for $n=92$. \end{proof}